STATE OF OHIO v. A. G.: Columbus DUI charges reduced to minor misdemeanor traffic offense

 Our client was arrested in a Columbus suburb for two DUI charges (O.V.I.
 Impaired and O.V.I.
 Per Se with a High Breath Test).
 Those charges were resolved today (January 30, 2014), with a plea to a non alcohol related minor misdemeanor traffic charge.
 Our client was a 26-year-old Columbus store manager in a national retail chain.
 Our client’s career made it important for the case to be resolved without a DUI or other alcohol related conviction.
 Unfortunately, our client did poorly on the standard field sobriety tests (SFSTs).
 In addition, after agreeing to take a breath alcohol test, he blew 0.182 — more than twice Ohio’s legal limit.
 Attorney Todd A. Long filed a motion to suppress the results of both the field sobriety tests and the breath alcohol test on the grounds that they were the result of an illegal stop.

 The suppression hearing was scheduled for today.
 But the city prosecutor conceded the grounds for the traffic stop were weak, and therefore, in order to avoid a suppression hearing, offered our client a plea to the non-alcohol related minor misdemeanor traffic offense.
 Our client was ecstatic with the result.
-He was represented by attorney Todd A. Long, one of our Columbus firm’s best criminal defense lawyers.
+He was represented by one of our Columbus firm’s best criminal defense lawyers.

 If you have been charged with DUI in Columbus, call today at 614-454-5010 to schedule a free consultation and case analysis.
 Do it for your own peace of mind.
-Mr. Long will help you evaluate your options and advise you about how to best defend the case.Related Posts
+Our criminal defense attorneys will help you evaluate your options and advise you about how to best defend the case.Related Posts